Instructions for Authors

 Author Appeals

-Authors may submit a formal appeal for rejections by sending an email to the journal editorial office.
+Authors may submit a formal appeal for rejections by sending an email to the journal's editorial office.
 The appeal must provide a detailed justification and point-by-point responses to the reviewers' and/or academic editor's comments.
-The journal editorial office will forward the appeal together with the manuscript and previous reviews to a designated academic editor (members of the editorial board) for consideration.
+The journal's editorial office will forward the appeal together with the manuscript and previous reviews to a designated academic editor (members of the editorial board) for consideration.
 Any recommendation/decision by the academic editor on the manuscript will be finally validated and approved by the Editor-in-Chief.
 An approved rejection decision on the appeal will be final and cannot be reversed.

 Production and Publication

+Once peer review is completed and the editor is satisfied that any concerns raised by the reviewers have been suitably addressed, an "Acceptance" decision may be made.
 The accepted manuscripts without language issues will undergo professional copy-editing, proofreading by the authors, final corrections, pagination, and publication on the website.
 All the published papers will have an assigned DOI number.

 In case extensive English editing is required by reviewers/editors, authors must have their manuscripts edited by a professional editing service or a proficient/native English speaker, and a certificate/statement must be provided to the editorial office.
-The journal editorial office will proceed to the copy-editing stage only after receiving the language-edited version and the certificate/statement.
+The journal's editorial office will proceed to the copy-editing stage only after receiving the language-edited version and the certificate/statement.

 Please refer to the Highlights of Science Editorial Process and Publication Ethics and Policies for more information.